Reel

 Built-in mic + iPhone speakerOffPrevents feedback loop between mic and speaker

-Built-in mic + AirPods, Bluetooth headphones, or Bluetooth speakerOff by defaultBluetooth has audio latency, and a Bluetooth speaker would feed back into the mic
+Built-in mic + AirPods, Bluetooth headphones, or Bluetooth speakerOff by defaultBluetooth adds audio latency, and a Bluetooth speaker would feed back into the mic

 USB interface + headphones into iPhoneOn automaticallyNo feedback risk